ThbltLmr/yt-term/ARTICLE.md

 <ESC>_Gf=100,a=T;t=f<base64_encoded_file_path><ESC>\
 ```

-## Handling parallel encoding and display
+## High-level plan
 Since we are setting out to *stream* YouTube videos, we don't want to download a video, then encode all its frames into graphics escape codes, and then display it.
-We want to do this in parallel, which means we are going to need some multi-threading.
+We want to do all this in parallel, which means we are going to need some multi-threading.

+We can expect that our threads will require some CPU resources at the same time: if we want to watch any video that is over a couple seconds long, we should start displaying frames while we are still downloading and encoding the next ones.
+For this reason, I did not see much value in using an async runtime, and simply used Rust's `std::thread`.

 This is how we can get a simple download -> encode -> display flow:
 - We build two queues: a 'RGB frames queue' to store the raw RGB frames before we've encoded them to follow the graphics protocol, and a 'escape codes queue' to store the graphics escape codes ready to be sent to `STDOUT`;
 - One thread downloads data from YouTube, converts it to RGB format, and stores it in the RGB frames queue;
 - A second thread pops frames from the RGB frames queue, converts it to the graphics escape code to display, and stores it in the escape codes queue;
 - A third thread pops escape codes from the queue and sends them to `STDOUT` at the right interval to maintain the original frame rate.

-We can manage the multi-threading with Rust's `std::thread` - there shouldn't be much idle time, so no need for an async runtime.

 The flow of data in our program should look something like this: